Wednesday, 4 November, 2020

 Formally launched in 2011, the EU Strategy for the Danube Region (EUSDR), it is one of the four macro-strategies existing at the level of the European Union, being co-initiated by Romania and Austria.
 It represents a mechanism of cooperation of the countries from the Danube basin for the economic, social and territorial development of the Danube macro-region.

 The exercise of the EUSDR presidency by Romania, from November 1, 2018 and October 3, 2019, allowed the promotion of the themes and initiatives of interest for the Danube basin at European and regional level, as well as assumption of facilitator role of aiming at achieving consensus among Member States.

 Under the motto "The Danube Region: building cohesion for a shared prosperity", Romania pursued the optimal exploitation of opportunities offered during the mandate of the EUSDR Presidency and promoted all the proposed objectives and themes for boosting the Strategy.
 In the context of the partial overlap of the EUSDR mandate with that of the EU Council, Romania aims to create new opportunities to revitalize the Strategy, by developing new processes of cooperation between the various actors involved in its implementation.

-The Danube Cooperation Forum is a two days’ annual event held in Galati, during which government representatives, together with European officials, as well as from the administrations of regions and cities, as well as experts and academics will have the opportunity to share good practice and knowledge in regional and urban development.
+The Danube Cooperation Forum is an annual event held in Galati, during which government representatives, together with European officials, as well as from the administrations of regions and cities, as well as experts and academics will have the opportunity to share good practice and knowledge in regional and urban development.